txpipe/kes/README.md

 library will not lose compatibility with Cardano.
 These test vectors can be found in `./tests/data`, and the tests can be found in `./tests/interoperability.rs`.

+## Interoperability with cardano-node and cardano-cli

-**Note**: secret keys of this crate are not compatible with KES keys as they are used in the [cardano node](https://github.com/input-output-hk/cardano-node).
+Secret keys of this crate are not compatible with KES keys as they are used in the [cardano node](https://github.com/IntersectMBO/cardano-node).
 In this crate we include the period of the KES secret key as part of its structure, while the cardano implementation does not.
 This decision is motivated by two reasons:
 * It considerably simplifies the API and makes it more intuitive to use.
 Moreover, the period is